Your payment options depend on the type of representation you request. In all types of case I accept payment via the major credit cards.

 4. You wish to move your case through the system as quickly and efficiently as possible.

-When I provide limited representation, in most cases I will quote a flat fee for the task to be accomplished.
+When I provide limited representation, in most cases may be able to quote you a flat fee for the task to be accomplished.
 The flat fee is earned when paid, and is your entire cost for the task.
 For example we might agree to a flat fee payment of $900 to prepare a Marital Settlement Agreement in your case.
-The amount of the flat fee depends on the complexity of the task that you hire me to complete.
+The amount of the flat fee depends on the complexity of the task.

 Limited representation works best when: